altaga/Shock-Protector/README.md

 # nRF5340 Setup:

-Los codigos estaran en la carpeta "nRF Software"
+All the code will be in the folder "nRF Software"

-Para programar el nRF5340, se utilizo Segger Embedded Studio instalado desde nRF Connect -> Toolchain Manager -> Segger Embedded Studio v1.5.1
+To program the nRF5340,  install Segger Embedded Studio from nRF Connect -> Toolchain Manager -> Segger Embedded Studio v1.5.1

 <img src="./Images/studio.png" width="1000">

-En el caso del CORE NETWORK se utilizo la aplicacion de ejemplo "hci_rpmsg" sin realizan ningun cambio en esta.
+In the case of CORE NETWORK, the example application "hci_rpmsg" was used without making any changes to it.

 <img src="./Images/hci.png" width="1000">

-En el CORE APPLICATION se realizo una aplicacion con las siguientes caracteristicas.
+In CORE APPLICATION an application was made with the following characteristics.

-- Modulos Utilizados:
+- Modules utilized:
   - BLE.
   - LCD 16x2 Screen (4bits mode).
   - HW Buttons.

-### **Ble**:
+### **BLE**:

-Para la utilizacion del BLE, se tomo como ejemplo el proyecto "peripheral_hr", utilizando su facilidad para mandar datos a nRF Cloud para mandar nuestros comandos.
+For the use of BLE, the "peripheral_hr" project was taken as an example, as it is very easy to send data to nRF Cloud and to send our commands.

 <img src="./Images/btcloud.gif" width="1000">

-En este caso el comando llega a travez de la Heart Rate Measurement como notificacion.
-Pueden ver como cambia de 0 a 4 indicando el comando que se requiera.
+In this case the command comes through the Heart Rate Measurement as a notification.
+You can see how it changes from 0 to 4 indicating which command is required.

 | Number | Command           |
 |--------|-------------------|